CURATE BEAUTY LIMITED

 ONLINE PRIVACY STATEMENT

-In this statement We have used certain terms which are set out in the EU’s General Data Protection Regulation (GDPR or the Regulation):
+In this statement we have used certain terms which are set out in the UK GDPR:

 an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person